mframosg/Mean-Average/README.md

 Aferter that, go to your local host
 (This is in my case)
 http://localhost/Php-project/
-And continue as I explained the use in this tutorail https://www.youtube.com/watch?v=d4dX4dmBW6w
+And continue as I explained the use of it in this tutorial https://www.youtube.com/watch?v=d4dX4dmBW6w